ucdenver-CPBS/Differential-Expression-Tutorials/README.md

 Biology

-In organisms, genes may be expressed at different rates under different conditions – that is, producing different numbers of mRNAs.
+In organisms, genes may be expressed at different rates under different conditions – that is, producing different numbers of mRNA for the same gene.
 For instance, an organism under heat stress may have a proportion of its cells expressing heat-shock proteins, whereas at normal temperatures these genes might be lowly expressed.
 Cancer cells in vitro may express more protective genes under chemotherapy stress.
-In the case of individuals with different phenotypes, there may be simple differences in constitutive gene expression levels.
+In the case of individuals with different phenotypes, there may be differences in constitutive gene expression levels.
 In contrast, so-called maintenance genes are expected to have little differential expression, even under different conditions.
 (Only a small proportion of genes will be significantly differentially expressed between two experimental conditions.)

 Experiments